zhengqili/Neural-Scene-Flow-Fields/README.md

 ```

 ## Training
-(1) In configs/config_kid-running.txt, changing expname to any name that you like (different from the original one), and running the following command:
+(1) In configs/config_kid-running.txt, changing expname to any name that you like (different from the original one), and running the following command for training the representation:
 ```bash
     python run_nerf.py --config configs/config_kid-running.txt
 ```